orghale/ValueBlue.Web/README.md

 3. Project implementation: 3hrs

-4. An additional 30 mins to implement: movie poster(image) search for admin was implemented as an additional feature. with an additional 30 mins development time
+4. An additional 30 mins to implement: movie poster(image) search for users was implemented as an additional feature. with an additional 30 mins development time
 4. An additional 30 mins to implement: searched movies report by title for admin was implemented as an additional feature. with an additional 30 mins development time
 ============================================================================